FieldCommGroup/HART-IP-Developer-Kit/README.md

 ### Introduction

 HART-IP enabled products have been available since 2009.
-To date the cast majority of products have been remote I/O. This includes WirelessHART Gateways, HART 4-20ma I/O, and Remote Terminals Units \(RTUs\).
+To date the majority of products have been remote I/O. This includes WirelessHART Gateways, HART 4-20ma I/O, and Remote Terminals Units \(RTUs\).

 The HART-IP Developer Kit provides a complete working demonstration of a HART-IP field device.
 Field Devices have long been supported by the HART-IP but are just now gaining interest in the HART community and industry.
 This kit provides a complete working HART-IP based flow device.
 The kit consists of two software modules running on a Raspberry Pi hardware platform.